isbecker/isbecker/README.md

 ### SQLite VFS Integration for Enhanced Security

 - Collaborated on integrating a custom data protection library with SQLite's VFS, significantly enhancing database security.

-## 💡 Skills & Interests

-- 💾 **Tech Expertise**: Proficient in distributed systems, cloud technologies, and data protection.
-- 🖥️ **Programming Languages**: Skilled in C, Python, Java, C#, and others.
-- 🛠️ **Operating Systems**: Versed in Linux, Windows, Mac, and Android OS.

-## 🌱 I'm Currently Learning

-- **Matrix (Synapse)**: Diving into the world of self-hosted communication solutions, I'm currently setting up my own Matrix server using Synapse.
-This project is enhancing my understanding of real-time, decentralized communication platforms.
-- **Mastodon**: Exploring the realms of decentralized social media, I'm also learning how to set up and manage a Mastodon instance.
-It's an exciting journey into federated social networks and their potential for privacy-focused, community-driven interactions.
-- Continuously updating my skills in containerization, orchestration, and cloud computing.

-## ⚡ Fun Fact

-- 🏃 **Running Enthusiast**: Serious about running with a current running streak of over 685 days.
-- 🌌 **Sci-Fi & Fantasy Fan**: Love diving into books by authors like Andy Weir and Brandon Sanderson.
-- 🤖 **Tech Hobbyist**: Enjoy experimenting with Raspberry Pi and home automation.
-- 💪🌱 **Vegan Lifestyle**: Committed to plant-based living for health, animals, and the environment.

-## 📫 How to Reach Me

-Connect with me on [LinkedIn](https://www.linkedin.com/in/ianbecker/).

-## ✨ My Beliefs

-- 🌐 **Open Source Advocacy**: Passionate about contributing to open-source software.
-- 📚 **Lifelong Learning**: Dedicated to continuously updating my skills in emerging technologies.
-- 👥 **Collaborative Spirit**: Believe in the power of teamwork and effective communication.

-## 😄 Pronouns

-He/Him